 Finger Ligaments Anatomy

-A specific pattern organizes these fibers, forming a web-like structure that imparts both stability and flexibility to the joint.
+A specific pattern organizes these fibers, forming a web-like structure that imparts stability and flexibility to the joint.

 Palmar & Dorsal Ligaments